-Since its inception, “State of the Air” has been tremendously successful in raising awareness about ozone and particle pollution, the two most dangerous and pervasive air pollutants nationwide.
+Since its inception, “State of the Air” has been tremendously successful in raising awareness about particle pollution and ozone, two of the most dangerous and pervasive air pollutants nationwide.
 The American Lung Association is proud and grateful that the public, the media, clean air advocates and decision-makers have used this report every day, year after year, to call attention to the work that remains to be done to protect the health of all Americans from the threat of air pollution.

 We write and release “State of the Air” every year to make information on air quality and health clear and accessible to everyone.
 We show the progress each community has made and how much more needs to be done to achieve healthy air.
 In this report, you’ll find information on local air quality nationwide.
 You’ll also find the latest roundup of the research on how air pollution affects health.
 With these tools, you can help keep your lungs and your family’s lungs safer from unhealthy air.

 This report also includes ideas for how you can become a champion for clean air.
 First, we have suggestions for concrete actions you can take to reduce your own contributions to air pollution and climate change.
 And second, we invite you to take advocacy action with the American Lung Association.
+Our report includes policy recommendations for every level of government.
 Your voice is powerful, and when you tell your leaders that your lungs depend on stronger limits on air pollution, you make a compelling case.
 Please share your story and add your name to our petition – and then, take the next step.
 Reach out to your representatives at every level of government, share the “State of the Air” results for your community, and call on them to take action to protect public health.